kumpuldev/ects/.github/CONTRIBUTING.md

 ## Documentation

--
+- Documentation generated using tsdoc, we encourage to visit [playground](https://microsoft.github.io/tsdoc/) if you're not familiar with.

 ## Coding Style

-* we use Romefrontend as linter
+* we use [Romefrontend](https://romefrontend.dev/) as linter

-Run the following command to check or apply linter
+Run the following command to check or apply linter or simply commiting your changes will trigger pre-commit hooks that do linting and safefix
 ```bash
 yarn lint
 yarn lint:apply